nraibaud/flexjs/README.md

 #TODO
 * Make it more dynamic using CSS calc().
-* Remove and add rules on the fly.
+* Remove and add methods to add and remove rules on the fly.